California State Grange Center for Agricultural Arts

-Projects will vary by season: summer students will focus on planning and planting, Summer students will focus on irrigation and planting, fall students will build the hoop house and preserve the bounty of harvest.
+Projects will vary by season: Spring students will focus on planning and planting, Summer students will focus on irrigation and planting, Fall students will build the hoop house and preserve the bounty of harvest.
 This list is only a small sampling of upcoming projects.

-Capstone Projects: After one month of foundational learning, students have the option to apply for a second or third term and to develop their individual Capstone Project.
+Capstone Projects: After one 3-month term of foundational learning, students have the option to apply for a second or third term and to develop their individual Capstone Project.
 These projects allow students to focus on an area of individual interest and guide their own learning.
 We provide a space for a wide range of independent projects, and we are excited to hear proposals from students who are curious self-starters.
 Examples of potential projects include: